Locomotor system

 The locomotor system, also called the musculoskeletal system, includes your bones, joints, muscles, tendons, ligaments, cartilage, and other connective tissues.
 In Grand Rapids, MI, keeping this system healthy is especially important for staying active through snowy winters, icy sidewalks, and busy outdoor summers along the Grand River and West Michigan trails.

-Local healthcare systems such as Corewell Health (formerly Spectrum Health), Trinity Health Grand Rapids, Metro Health – University of Michigan Health, and Mercy Health offer specialized orthopedic and sports medicine services to help diagnose and treat locomotor system conditions.
+Local healthcare systems such as Corewell Health (formerly Spectrum Health), Trinity Health Grand Rapids, University of Michigan Health-West (formerly Metro Health), and Trinity Health Grand Rapids offer specialized orthopedic and sports medicine services to help diagnose and treat locomotor system conditions.

 What Is the Locomotor (Musculoskeletal) System?